momin-abdurraheman/Book-Management-System/README.md

-# Book-Management-System
+book-record-management-10567

-This is Book Record Management API based backend for the management of record and books
+This is a book record management API Backend for the management of records and books

+API Documentation link

-# Routes and Endpoints
+Routes and Endpoints

-## /users
+/users
-POST: create new user
-GET: get the list of all users
+POST: Create a new user ✅ GET: Get all list of users ✅

-## /users/{id}    //This is Dynamic Route
+/users/{id}
-GET: Get a user by id
-PUT: Update a user detail by id
-DELETE:  Delete a user by id(First check if he/she still has a issued book)(is there any fine to be paid)
+GET: Get a user by id ✅ PUT: Update a user by id ✅ DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid) ✅

-## /users/subscription-details/{id}
+/users/subscription-details/{id}
-GET: Get user subscription detail
+GET: Get user subscription details ✅

-1-Date of subscription
+Date of subscription
-2-valid till
+Valid till
-3-Fine if any
+Fine if any

-## /books
+/books
-GET:Get all books
-POST: Add a new book
+GET: Get all books ✅ POST: Create/Add a new book ✅

-## /books/{id}
+/books/{id}
-GET:Get a book by id
-PUT: Update a book by id
+GET: Get a book by id ✅ PUT: Update a book by id ✅

-## /books/issued
+/books/issued/by-user
-GET: Get list of all issued books
+GET: Get all issued books✅

-## /bboks/issued/withFine
+/books/issued/withFine
-GET:Get all issued books with fine on them
+// TODO TASK // 🏁 GET: Get all issued books with fine

-# Subscription types
+Subscription Types

-basic(3 months)
-standard (6 months)
+Basic (3 months) Standard (6 months) Premium (12 months)

-premium(12 month)
+NOTE: dates will be in format mm/dd/yyyy

-if the subscription date is 01/08/22 and the subscription type is standard then valid date will be till 01/02/23
+If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23

-if he has an issued book and book needs to be returned on 01/01/23 and he missed the date of return it then he gets a fine of Rs.
-100
+If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, then he gts a fine of Rs.
+100./

-if he has an issued book and book needs to be returned on 01/01/23 and he missed the date of return,and his subscription also expires then he will get fine of Rs.
-200
+If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, and his subscription also expires, then he will get a fine of Rs 200./